Beef Stroganoff 3 Ways!!

 Place the beef, paprika, cayenne pepper and flour in a bowl and mix well until coated.

 Place a large fry pan on a medium high heat and add the butter and a drizzle of olive oil.
 Once the butter has melted and the pan is hot add the beef and brown quickly on all sides (1-2 minutes max).
+Take the meat out of the pan and put to the side in a bowl.

 A delicious thermomix version of beef stroganoff.